Kerala State Film Award for Best Actor

-The Kerala State Film Award for Best Actor is an honour, begun in 1969, presented annually at the Kerala State Film Awards of India to an actor for best performance in a Malayalam film.
+The Kerala State Film Award for Best Actor is an award, begun in 1969, presented annually at the Kerala State Film Awards of India to an actor for best performance in a Malayalam film.
 Until 1997, the awards were managed directly by the Department of Cultural Affairs of the Government of Kerala.
 Since 1998, the awards have been constituted by the Kerala State Chalachitra Academy, an autonomous, non-profit institution functioning under the Department of Cultural Affairs.
-The awardees are decided by an independent jury constituted every year.
+The awardees are decided by a jury constituted every year.
 They are announced by the Minister for Cultural Affairs and are presented by the Chief Minister.